Viitorul: In the dynastic crisis

-As reported by Vinea, the PNL had reached an understanding with the PP: later in 1926, it was controlling the country through a proxy second Averescu cabinet.
-Through articles in Viitorul, it was pressuring its ministers into eliminating rent-control laws and cancelling state contracts that had not been vetted by its patrons.
-In exchange for this cooperation at a central level, the newspaper kept silent when provincial journals of the PNL appeared "mutilated" by government censorship.
-Viitorul nevertheless spoke out against the interior minister, Octavian Goga, during antisemitic university riots in December 1926.
-It highlighted the clash between Averescu's message that students "have primarily to look after their studies" and Goga's tacit encouragement of the rioters.
-In addition to the Peasantists, Brătianu was feeling his position threatened by the Transylvanian-centered PNR.
+In early 1927, Vintilă Brătianu sparked another conflict with the Averescans by criticizing in Viitorul their proposed reduction of tariffs.
+Instead, the newspaper aired another PNL policy, namely the revision of income taxes.
+In addition to observing the Peasantists, I. I. C. Brătianu was feeling his position threatened by the Transylvanian-centered PNR.
 Initially, Viitorul gave intense coverage to any sign of distrust between the PNR's Iuliu Maniu and his Peasantist allies, repeatedly claiming that the two movements were barely compatible with each another, and also that Stere's emerging faction was in disagreement with both sets of leaders.
 As the PNR was establishing direct contacts with Ferdinand, the paper featured allegations that Maniu was secretly against the monarchy, and instead gave positive coverage to another Transylvanian faction, headed by Vasile Goldiș.
 Once Maniu spoke publicly about the round-ups that had weakened the Socialist Party, indicating that these had likely been unconstitutional, Viitorul depicted him as a communist.
+A similar allegation was stated in Viitorul against the PNR-linked poet Aron Cotruș, who was publicly defended by his peers in Patria.